 5. Performance improvement evaluations.
 Once again, most comedians don’t engage in any sort of performance improvement activities and seem to prefer a blind trial and error approach.

 Optimally, comedians should be able to make deliberate and intelligent adjustments in their stand-up comedy material on a performance by performance basis until their act is as tight as it can possibly be.

-Comedians who are able to effectively manage the variables that I have described can potentially have a very solid stand-up comedy act developed in just a matter months.
+Comedians who are able to effectively manage the variables that I have described can potentially have a very solid stand-up comedy act developed in literally just a matter weeks or months.

-Those who don’t usually take years to develop a powerful stand-up comedy act, if they can get past the comedy open mic stage at all.
+Those who do not usually take years to develop a powerful stand-up comedy act, if they can get past the comedy open mic stage at all.